mlb004/cse15l-lab-reports/week-4-lab-report.md

 I am logged into my account on ieng6 in the home directory.
 I will `pwd` from the command line to get the path and then add `/lab7` since it is the name of the repository I want to delete.
-The -r option recursively goes through all the files in the given directory and deletes them.
+The `-r` option recursively goes through all the files in the given directory and deletes them.
 I press `y` several times to ensure everything is deleted.

 ## 4. Log into ieng6
----

 Please see [Week 1 Lab Report](https://mlb004.github.io/cse15l-lab-reports/week-1-lab-report) for instructions on how to log into the remote server.

 ## 5. Clone fork
----

 I made a fork of the desired repository and cloned it on the command line.
 Then, I `cd`'d into lab7.